TABLE OF CONTENTS

 Solving room clashes

-It is very important to make sure that the rooming data and subject room options for each subject are correct prior to beginning construction, as Edval is always checking as it builds the timetable that each class can be given the room it wants if placed in any given period.
-The construction is managing all your resources (teacher and rooms) when constructing, so it is important to tell Edval the right information.
+As it builds the timetable the algorithm checks that each class can be given the room it requires if placed in any given period.
+It manages all resources (teacher and rooms) when constructing, so it is important to ensure room data and subject room options are accurate.

-1. Ensure rooms in Rooms > Room data are correctly identified as General (G) or Specialist (S)
+- Check rooms in Rooms > Room data are marked as General (G) or Specialist (S), and room capacity are correct.

-3. Check Class data > RoomPref cell.
+- Check Class data > RoomPref field.
 Is there old, incorrect data here?
-It is usually best to leave the RoomPref cells empty, so that the full set of room options listed in Rooms > Subject rooms display.
-No need for double entry!
+It is usually best to leave the RoomPref cells empty, so that the full set of room options listed in Rooms > Subject rooms are considered.

 Solving spread issues

-As spread issues become known, and in order to attempt to fix them, consider the following:
+As spread issues become known, and in order to attempt to fix them, consider the following:- Check Classes > Class data has the required spreads for all classes.

-4. Investigate in several timetabling views why the class spread cannot be achieved eg Year timetables, Group timetables.
+- Investigate in several timetabling views why the class spread cannot be achieved, e.g. Year timetables, Group timetables.

 Health Check

-3. Classes > Spreads (no point getting a clash free timetable if the classes don’t have the spreads they need!)
+- Classes > Spreads.
+A clash-free timetable is still not acceptable if classes don’t have the spreads they need!

 Was this article helpful?